chja6843/chja6843.github.io/_pages/publications.md

 author_profile: true
 ---

-My research addresses fundamental questions about political violence, security threats, and methodological innovation in political science.
+My research addresses questions about political violence, security threats, and methodological and pedagogical innovation in political science.
 Current publications focus on educational innovation and methodological contributions, with additional work on emotional responses to terrorism and conflict spillover effects under review and in progress.

 ## Published Articles